caap-stats-22/caap-stats-22.github.io/schedule.md

 # Schedule - Summer 2022

 This course follows regular CAAP schedule.

-There is a section for each day, with materials for that day.
-This schedule is subject to change before a class is held.
+Related chapter or sections in the [textbook](openintro.org/os) will be posted at least one day before the lecture.
+Other reading materials can be changed anytime before and after the lecture.
+Please make sure to check this page regularly to see the updates.

 ## Lec 01 - July 5th(Tue)